MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/migrate-data.md

 * Multiple companies in [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises

   One example is if you want to add additional companies to the migration, or if you want to change the companies to migrate, run the assisted setup guide again.
-Alternatively, choose the additional companies in the **Cloud Migration Management** page.
+A more efficient option, though, is to use the **Select Companies to Migrate** action from the **Cloud Migration Management** page.

 * Add tenants to an existing runtime service